Mental Capacity and Young People

 A person who makes a decision that others consider unwise shouldn’t automatically be labelled as lacking the mental capacity to make that decision.

 For instance, if a young person decides they no longer wish to continue with their education.
 As a parent or advocate, you may be concerned that this decision is unwise and not in the young person’s best interests.
-But just because you disagree with their decision doesn’t mean that the young person lacks capacity to make it.
+However, just because you disagree with their decision this doesn’t mean that the young person lacks capacity to make it.

 In other words, if the young person above had been found to lack capacity, then a decision would be made by professionals and family members about whether or not continuing their education would be in their best interests.
 Despite not having capacity, the young person’s wishes and feelings should still be considered and given appropriate weight.